 The first formally centralised societies began to emerge a mere 7,500 years ago in Mesopotamia.
 These simple chiefdoms consisted of a few thousand people.
 Gone were the personal connections and high levels of cooperation and trust.
 Instead, there were rules and the use of force.
-As warfare became increasing important, weapons production and standing armies started to emerge, all supported by hierarchy.
+As warfare became increasingly important, weapons production and standing armies started to emerge, all supported by hierarchy.

 We do our best creative knowledge work when in autonomous, cross-functional, high-trust teams working toward a common vision.
 Teams can easily collaborate with other teams, customers, and leaders as part of a wider network structure– a team-of-teams, if you will.
-This approach leads to more creative, more adaptive teams, which are better-suited to both our ancestral past and the fast-paced, complex business climate of the 21st century.
+This approach leads to more creative, more adaptive teams, which are better suited to both our ancestral past and the fast-paced, complex business climate of the 21st century.